 It's the most wonderful time of the year!
 A time when we can all shop until we drop and chalk it up to gift-giving!
 It’s the best kind of shopping, in my humble opinion.

-Hendricks County, Indiana, really has such a wide range of approaches to shopping, and we have the complete holiday shopping guide available now!
+Hendricks County, Indiana, really has such a wide range of approaches to shopping.

-I’ll choose four specific locations to highlight in each category for the sake of space, but please visit each link for an exhaustive list so you can plan out your very own holiday shopping experience.
+I’ll choose a few specific locations to highlight in each category for the sake of space, but please visit each link for an exhaustive list so you can plan out your very own holiday shopping experience.

 Our boutiques range from furniture and home decor to clothes and consignment shops.
 They are truly one-of-a-kind and unique; no two boutiques are the same.
 So get exploring!
 Here are my favorites: